 Working with scheduled content

-This page gives an overview of how to update content which is scheduled or published.
+Creating content can be an iterative process and you may be required to make changes to scheduled or published content.
+A key aspect of making changes to content is whether the content has been locked.
 To understand how content is scheduled and the way in which events, editions, slots and snapshots are used in the process, see Scheduling overview.

 Update published content - Once content has been published you can still make changes to it.
 See updating content in slots.